 That girl Lily left in June and left poor Douglas so broken up he didn’t leave his house for a month or more.
-He sat there on his couch, eating peanut butter straight out of the jar and keeping that miserable look on his face.
-Anybody who would’ve seen him would’ve thought he was a dog who had been kicked too many times.
+He sat there on his couch, eating peanut butter straight from the jar with a sad look on his face.
+Anybody who saw him said he looked like a dog that had been kicked one too many times.
 Maybe he was.
-There’s not much difference between a dog and a man when they’re down and out like that.
+There’s not much difference between a dog and a man when they’re down and out like that –

 We don’t have much time for falling in love, not with the storm keeping men out of work and our little town going the way of the dinosaur.
-All the young people moved out except for him and her it seemed, but then she moved out too and left him and then there really wasn’t much else.
+All the young people moved away except for him and her it seemed, but then she moved out too and left him and then there really wasn’t much else to say.
 He’s a young guy, 27 years old I think because I remember he graduated in the same class as my nephew.
-But my nephew was one of the ones that left right away and didn’t come back.
+But my nephew was one of the ones that left right away after high school and didn’t come back.

 No loyalty for hometowns anymore.
 It’s just all of us that have been here since before the storm that still call this little town home.

 But gosh was she pretty.
 I knew why he fell in love with her.
 We all did.
 Fall in love with her I mean.
 And they got married pretty soon right out of high school because he had a smile and a confidence that carries you much further in life than even a good brain will.
 At least at first.
 But for some reason he didn’t leave with the rest of the kids his age.
 I mean there are still a few young people left, but they’re the ones who are going to take over the family business like the Hawkins clan that run the metal works shop.
 And some of the farmers that still stick it out.
 And there is a county prison maybe thirty miles away and one kid I know went and worked as a prison guard over there and stayed living in his mother’s basement.
 His name is Greg.